-48. Computer Science Project
+48. Computer Science Project (4) CAPPELLO

-(4) CAPPELLO

-Prerequisite: Computer Science 32 with a grade of C or better.
+Prerequisite: Computer Science with a grade of C or better, and Computer Science 56 with a grade of C or better (can be taken concurrently).

 Team-based project development.
 Topics include software engineering and professional development practices, interface design, advanced library support; techniques for team-oriented design and development, testing and test-driven development, and software reliability and robustness.
 Students present and demonstrate their final projects.